alexbos/Arthur_Knowledgebase_Source/content/code/duckenigma-how-to/index.en.md

 {{< /variables_box_highlight >}}

-In that file, you can set the #log channel ID (right-click on the channel with developper mode enabled -> copy ID), the bot super-admin(s) ID(s) (right-click on the users with developper mode enabled -> copy ID), and the blacklisted users ID, if any.
+In that file, you can set the #log channel ID (right-click on the channel with developer mode enabled -> copy ID), guild ID (right-click the guild name with developer mode enabled -> copy ID), the bot super-admin(s) ID(s) (right-click on the users with developper mode enabled -> copy ID), and the blacklisted users ID, if any.

 ### Finally